eleinadani/eleinadani.github.io/research.md

 I am an Assistant Professor in the Computer Science department at [VU Amsterdam](https://vu.nl/en/about-vu/faculties/faculty-of-science/departments/computer-science), where I am a member of the [Computer Systems](https://www.vucompsys.net/) group in the [At Large](https://atlarge-research.com/) team.
 I am also a part-time Assistant Professor at [TU Eindhoven](https://www.tue.nl/), where I am affiliated with the [Database](https://www.tue.nl/en/research/research-groups/data-science/data-and-artificial-intelligence/database-group/) systems group.

 Before joining the VU, I was a Principal Researcher at the Virtual Machine Research Group at [Oracle labs](http://labs.oracle.com), and a member of the [GraalVM](https://github.com/graalvm) team.
+While at Oracle, I was a [delegate](https://github.com/tc39/notes/pull/77/files) member of ECMA [TC39](https://tc39.es/).

 Broadly speaking, I work on Programming Languages and Systems.
 I am especially intererested in all interactions between language VMs and Cloud runtimes (e.g., [Node.js](https://nodejs.org/en/)), or Data processing systems (e.g., [Spark](https://spark.apache.org/)).
 I am interested in all aspects of such interactions, from programming models design to runtime optimization and performance engineering.